Hadith 10 — Purity of Provisions and Acceptance of Deeds

 Our Situation in Prison

-The Food Situation: While the chaplain works to provide religiously appropriate meals, we still face challenges:
+Brothers, I understand our situation here presents unique challenges.
+While the chaplain works to provide religiously appropriate meals, we still face questions about food sources and preparation.

-The scholars have given guidance based on the principle of necessity (darura):
+The scholars give guidance based on necessity:

-3. Use available resources - Take advantage of the religious diet options provided through the chaplain
+3. Use the religious diet options provided

-Remember what Allah says:
+Allah says:

 [Quran,2:173,"He has only forbidden you ˹to eat˺ carrion, blood, swine, and what is slaughtered in the name of any other than Allah.
 But if someone is compelled by necessity—neither driven by desire nor exceeding immediate need—they will not be sinful.
 Surely Allah is All-Forgiving, Most Merciful."]